 The Bhagirath Singh Early Career Award in Infection and Immunity

 This award was established in 2010 to honor the outstanding work of Dr. Bhagirath Singh, inaugural Scientific Director of the CIHR Institute of Infection and Immunity (III).
 To recognize the excellence of health research being done in Canada, a prize of $25,000 will be awarded annually to the highest ranked new investigator in the field of infection and immunity in the Spring and Fall Project Grant competitions.
-This award is a supplemental grant to support research, and has to be used according to CIHR policy for Grants and Awards.
+This award is a supplemental grant to support research, and has to be used according to the CIHR Grants and Awards Guide.
 The award is not a personal award and is non-renewable.